 To participate in Track Meet 2026, applicants should meet the following requirements:

 NOTE: An updated electronic press kit (EPK) required for registration.
-EPK must include 2-3 high resolution photos/headshots (jpg), music business bio and streaming URL links to your music in Word format.
+EPK must include 2-3 high resolution photos/headshots (jpg), music business bio and streaming URL links to your music.

 Sponsor: Track Society, 501c3